-In Minnesota, assets and property acquired during marriage are generally considered marital property and subject to equitable division upon divorce.
+In Minnesota, assets and property acquired during the marriage are generally considered marital property and subject to equitable division upon divorce.
 Some assets are fairly straightforward and simple to divide, such as a shared bank account.
 Others, such as a business or professional practice, require more thorough investigative and valuation efforts.

 Every divorce is different, but the following concerns often accompany the division of business assets in divorce:

-- What is separate or nonmarital property and what is marital property?
+- What is the separate or nonmarital property and what is marital property?
 If the business was established during the course of the marriage, the assets are generally considered marital property and subject to property division.
 If the business was established prior to the marriage, the situation becomes more complex.
-A business formed before the marriage is separate or nonmarital property, but any increase in value the business gained during marriage may be considered marital property.
-An accurate assessment of the marital property value can only be gained after a thorough evaluation of the business’s history, each spouse’s contributions to the business, the nature and cause of the increased value and other factors.
+A business formed before the marriage is separate or nonmarital property, but any increase in value the business gained during the marriage may be considered marital property.
+An accurate assessment of the marital property value can only be gained after a thorough evaluation of the business’s history, each spouse’s contributions to the business, the nature and cause of the increased value, and other factors.

 - Who keeps the business?
 If only one spouse runs the business, he or she will likely stay in that role after divorce in most cases, based on our experience.
 The spouse retaining business ownership will generally have to “buy out” the other spouse with other marital property.
 The ownership in the business may also influence spousal maintenance.
 It is uncommon for divorced spouses to remain business partners.
 However, if they wish to do so, it may be appropriate to divide the business assets equally.